 Sleep Medicine Fellowship

-The Section of Sleep Medicine offers a one year fellowship in Sleep Medicine to 3 fellows a year.
+The Division of Sleep Medicine offers a one year fellowship in Sleep Medicine to 3 fellows each year.
 The program is accredited by the American Council of Graduate Medical Education (ACGME) and the American Academy of Sleep Medicine.
 Our academic affiliation is with Michigan State University and Wayne State University.
 The fellowship program is integrated with the Henry Ford training programs for Internal Medicine, Pulmonary Medicine, Neurology, Psychiatry, and Otolaryngology.
 For additional pediatric sleep medicine training, there is an affiliation with Children's Hospital of Michigan, which is located nearby.

 The Mission of the Sleep Medicine Fellowship: